ALL

 Other languages

-Most young people don't think of themselves as gamblers.
+Most young people (aged 15 to 24 years) don't think of themselves as gamblers.
 After all, they don't gamble at casinos, bars, or racetracks the way many adults do.
 Yet a lot of young people have been gambling for years.
 Even though the average legal age for gambling is 19 in many provinces in Canada, young people can easily access unregulated and regulated gambling websites.

 Most young people are more exposed to the opportunity to practice gambling regardless of the restrictions.
 The most common ways to gamble in this age group is in: